-Custom Order the Perfect Ride
+Custom Order Your Perfect Electric Car

 Traditionally, car dealerships have all kinds of deals and incentives available to customers in the winter.
 The months between November and March tend to be a slower time in the business, when customers are distracted with things like the holidays – or would just prefer to wait until better weather before shopping for a new vehicle.
 Keen shoppers, then, know that they’ll pay the least for a car during these months.
 At least, under normal circumstances.

 The last couple of years, with the COVID-19 pandemic, and related supply-chain issues, mean that the car market is far from normal right now.
 At the beginning of the pandemic, car manufacturers shut down their production lines, cancelling orders for parts and supplies – including microchips and semiconductors which are predominantly sourced from the Far East.
 When production restarted on automotive production lines, the manufacturers of those semiconductors, who themselves had reduced capacity and workforce, had pivoted their businesses to prioritize the booming consumer-electronics industry.
 More people working from home meant people needed better computers, better screens, and better mobile devices – using many of the same chips used in the lower-margin automotive industry.

 Car companies want to make more cars, and more electric vehicles, but they can’t always get all of the chips they need to make those cars.
 Which means that, right now, instead of there being a glut of unsold vehicles on dealers’ lots with deep discounts, there are empty parking spaces – and a feeding frenzy for every vehicle that does become available.
 Vehicles that arrive are selling for full MSRP or even more.